A Simple Convergence Analysis of Bregman Proximal Gradient Algorithm

+where $f$ is usually a differentiable and convex loss function that corresponds to the data fitting part, and $g$ is a possibly non-smooth regularizer that promotes structures such as sparsity, low-rankness, etc, to the solution of the problem.
+This composite objective minimization problem generalizes many applications in machine learning, image processing, detection, etc. As an extension of the PPA, splitting algorithms are proposed for solving the composite objective minimization problem in \textbf{(P2)} \cite{Eckstein-DR,splitting-algo}.
+In particular, the proximal gradient algorithm (PGA) with Euclidean distance has been developed in \cite{goldstein-PGA} to solve \textbf{(P2)} efficiently, and the iterative step is given by

-where $\eta$ is the step size satisfying $\eta \le \gamma$.
-It has been shown in~\cite{FISTA} that PGA has a convergence rate of $\mathcal{O}(1/k)$\footnote{Here, $f(n)=\mathcal{O}(g(n))$ denotes that $|f(n)|\le \xi |g(n)|$ for all $n>N$, where $\xi$ is a constant and $N$ is a positive integer.}, and the rate can be further improved to be $\mathcal{\mathcal{O}}(1/k^{2})$ via techniques of acceleration.
-Similarly, PGA can also be generalized by replacing the quadratic term, i.e., the third term in \eqref{eq:PGA}, with the Bregman distance.
-The corresponding algorithm is referred to as BPGA \cite{Tseng-BPGA}, and is given by
+where we refer to the algorithm as PGA-$\mathcal{E}$ for the choice of Euclidean distance.
+It has been shown that the sequence of function value residual generated by PGA-$\mathcal{E}$ has a convergence rate of $\mathcal{O}(1/k)$\footnote{Here, $f(n)=\mathcal{O}(g(n))$ denotes that $|f(n)|\le \xi |g(n)|$ for all $n>N$, where $\xi$ is a constant and $N$ is a positive integer.} \cite{FISTA}, and the rate can be further improved to be $\mathcal{O}(1/k^{2})$ via Nesterov's acceleration technique.
+Inspired by the way of generalizing PPA-$\mathcal{E}$ to PPA-$\mathcal{B}$, PGA-$\mathcal{E}$ can also be generalized by replacing the Euclidean distance with the Bregman distance, and correspondingly, the iterative step is given by